 Once the crust is baked, pour the key lime filling over the crust and use an offset spatula to spread the filling evenly over the crust.
 Bake the filling until the edges are set and it jiggles slightly in the center, about 15 minutes.

-Remove the key lime pie bars from the oven and place the pan on a wire rack.
+Remove the pan from the oven and place the pan on a wire rack.
 Let the bars cool to room temperature, then refrigerate for at least 3 hours or overnight before cutting them into squares.

 Remove the pan from the refrigerator and cut the bars with a sharp knife into nine (9) even squares.
 Top each square with a dollop of whipped cream and a fresh lime wedge.